OCP Data Privacy Policy

 1.6.

-Omilia shall not be entitled for reimbursement of any reasonable costs which Omilia may incur as a result of, or in connection with, complying with Data Controller ’s instructions for the purposes of providing the Services and/or with any of its obligations under this Agreement or any applicable Privacy Law and any other relevant data protection and privacy law, regulations and other regulatory requirements, guidance or statutory codes of practice to which Omilia is subject.
+Omilia shall not be entitled to reimbursement of any reasonable costs which Omilia may incur as a result of, or in connection with, complying with the Data Controller’s instructions for the purposes of providing the Services and/or with any of its obligations under this Agreement or any applicable Privacy Law and any other relevant data protection and privacy law, regulations and other regulatory requirements, guidance or statutory codes of practice to which Omilia is subject.

 1.7.

-Omilia shall provide within 5 (five) calendar days following the receipt of Data Controller’s request a written record of the processing of Personal Data by Omilia on behalf of Data Controller, and unless otherwise specified in this Agreement (including in Schedule 2 and the processing Appendices), such record shall include:
+Omilia shall provide, within five (5) calendar days following the receipt of the Data Controller’s request, a written record of Personal Data processing by Omilia on behalf of the Data Controller, and such record shall include at minimum:

 1.7.1.